hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 Specifies domain URLs for CORS validation.
 Domain URLs must be enclosed in double quotes and comma-separated.

-Listed domains will be allowed access to node data (whitelisted).
+Listed domains can access the node using JSON-RPC.
-If your client interacts with Pantheon using a browser app (such as Remix using a direct connection or a block explorer), you must whitelist the client domains.
+If your client interacts with Pantheon using a browser app (such as Remix or a block explorer), you must whitelist the client domains.

 The default value is `"none"`.
-If you don't whitelist any domains, you won't be able to use webapps to interact with your Pantheon node.
+If you don't whitelist any domains, browser apps cannot interact with your Pantheon node.

 !!!note
-    MetaMask runs as native code so does not require CORS validation.
+    To run a local Pantheon node as a backend for MetaMask and use MetaMask anywhere, set `--rpc-http-cors-origins` to `"all"` or `"*"`.
-    If Remix is connecting to the node through MetaMask, it also does not require CORS validation.
+    To allow a specific domain to use MetaMask with the Pantheon node, set `--rpc-http-cors-origins` to the client domain.

 !!!tip
     For development purposes, you can use `"all"` or `"*"` to accept requests from any domain, but we don't recommend this for production code.